 SSCP Seriously Good Outcome Review Learning

-We have recently (28th October 2020) published the learning from our 1st Seriously Good Outcome Review (SGOR).
+We have today (28th October 2020) published the learning from our 1st Seriously Good Outcome Review (SGOR).

 We have introduced seriously good outcome reviews- partners identify cases where agencies have worked well together and there are positive outcomes for the child.
 They examine multi-agency success, how it was achieved, impact on the lives of children and what we can learn to better safeguard and promote the welfare of children in Salford.